 NOTE: MBG is not supported in situations that require specific software to be loaded on the PC to manage the connection.
-(For example, AOL broadband.)

 Configure Teleworker Service

 The following procedure describes how to configure the Teleworker Service on MBG and the remote SIP and MiNet devices.